joryanick/Obfuscator-Executive/README.md

 - **Conceals** vulnerable plaintext symbols from unauthorized access in compiled projects.
 - **Protects** binaries across all major Windows versions.
-- **Functions** as a development toolchain component.
+- **Automates** as a development toolchain component.
-- **Intuitive** and friendly interface with no training required.
+- **Intuitive and friendly** interface with no training required.

 #### This repository is for tracking bug reports and feature requests only.

 ## Installation

-To use Obfuscator Executive, download the installer from the [Obfuscator Executive Website](https://obfuscator-executive.com/#download).
+To use Obfuscator Executive, download the installer from our [Downloads page](https://obfuscator-executive.com/#download).

 **Important Note:**

-This is a binary-only release.
+This is a binary-only release for x86/x64 Windows platforms.
+Compatibility ranges from Windows XP to Windows 11.
+Future versions of Windows supporting x86 and Win32 API are most likely compatible.

 ## Usage